The Desire for Intergenerational Community

 Either way, all of these communities are upending conventional ideas of what community might look like for the Millennial generation, and speak to a deep, widely-felt longing for belonging in sacred communities of service.

-Yet, many of these same Millennials are also hungry for versions of intentional community that weave together spiritual life across generations, not just with peers, for the same reasons that many women became sisters in the first place.
+Yet, many of these same Millennials are also yearning for forms of intentional community that weave together spiritual life across generations, not just with peers—perhaps for the same reasons that many women became sisters in the first place.

 Sister Spaces and Intergenerational, Multi-faith Lay Communities?

 Some sister spaces that have been sold have been converted into intergenerational co-living communities (not just eldercare facilities), which come with a range of built-in benefits to all generations involved, such as: